-As stated in Section 4.9.10, each Subscriber includes the URL to the CRL in the 'cRLDistributionPointName' in the STI end entity certificate.
+The SHAKEN PKI does not make provisions for the support of certificate status services such as OSCP.
+The SHAKEN PKI defines an indirect CRL model, as defined in [RFC 5280] in which the Subscribers and CAs provide any revoked certificates to the STI-PA for inclusion in the CRL.
+Each Subscriber includes the URL to the CRL in the 'DistributionPointName' in the STI certificate.
 An STI-CA shall not issue a certificate to a Subscriber that does not include this field in the Certificate Signing Request (CSR).

-4.10.1 Operational Characteristics
+4.10.1 Operational characteristics

-4.10.2 Service Availability
+4.10.2 Service availability

-4.10.3 Optional Features
+4.10.3 Optional features